mskilab-org/Flow/README.md

-Here's an example of building a dummy module, configuring it to a task, and applying that task to a bunch of entities representing tumor normal pairs.
+Here's an example of building a dummy module, configuring it to a task, and applying that task to several entities representing tumor normal pairs.